NeuroWinter/neurowinter.github.io/_posts/2026-06-10-DragonflyDB-Lua-sandbox-escape-via-getmetatable(_G)-metatable-override.md

 `string.dump` gives you compiled bytecode. `load(..., "b")` reads compiled bytecode back.
 Both are right there once the guards are gone.
-This is the core issue (a protection-mechanism failure, CWE-693) and everything below relies on this.
+This is the core issue (a protection mechanism failure, CWE-693) and everything below relies on this.

 None of this is new code, either.
 That metatable approach has been Dragonfly's